jooseproots/intern_01/README.txt

 TASK 1: GENERATING TEST DATA

 The goal of this task was to create a Jupyter notebook capable of generating Parquet files containing dummy data for evaluating the performance of various data processing frameworks.
-I struggled with making the data 3 dimensional, so I opted for 2 dimensional data only.

-WARNING!
-Generating a 10e6 x 10e6 table with this notebook will probably create around 500TB of data!
+A separate file for the data generator has been added.

 TASK 2: GRAPHING DATABASE SCHEMAS